wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Example of an ICE restart request and response"}

-Because the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to either initial POST request or the last PATCH request performing an ICE restart.
+Because the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to either the initial POST request or the last PATCH request performing an ICE restart.
 In order to lower the HTTP traffic and processing time required, the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates once it receives the new entity-tag value.

 In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order.
 In order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ICE username and passwords fragments and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
 WHIP clients MUST apply only the ICE information received in the response to the last sent request.
 If there is a mismatch between the ICE information at the WHIP client and at the WHIP session (because of an out-of-order request), the STUN requests will contain invalid ICE information and will be dropped by the receiving side.
 If this situation is detected by the WHIP Client, it MUST send a new ICE restart request to the server.